Jogo do bicho: History

 Since the early 1990s, bicheiros have expanded their activities to bingo parlors, video poker and slot machines, known in Brazil as "nickel hunters" (caça-níqueis).

 It was reported by the New York Times in 2007 that it was played everywhere in Brazil, and especially in Rio de Janeiro, from where the scheme was operated by about a dozen bosses, called bicheiros.

 In Paraíba

 Paraíba is the only state where the game has been legalized at the state level, despite the federal law that prohibits it.
 The game is regulated by the State Lottery of Paraíba (LOTEP), which licenses banqueiros as lottery agents, to avoid the game's association with organized crime, as in Rio de Janeiro.
 The state capital, João Pessoa, has 15 authorized points.
 Each point pays a region-dependent monthly tax to LOTEP, depending on its business volume.
 The draw is made three times a day in the LOTEP building and released by the official state radio.

 Criminal charges and political connections

-Because it deals with large sums of sounding money, out of reach of government control, the game has attracted the attention of corrupt officials, who may ally with the bosses.
-Bosses are generally interested in buying the leniency of the government or the removal from office of people active on the game's repression.